rkumar121502/CICD/README.md

 2. Building the dependencies if `prebuild` step is present.
 3. Will do the Linting, Formatting (in nextjs only) and Unit testing
 4. Further it will build the code locally, building the Dockerfile to create images and pushing the images to Docker Hub.
-5. Finally archiving the artifacts means docker image into a tar file so downstream job can use it for deployment.
+5. Finally archiving the artifacts means converting docker image into a tar file so downstream job can use it for deployment.
 6. Triggering the downstream deploy jobs

 `Deploy` Jobs will do the following tasks.